 6) How do you stay organized when you are provided with multiple design assets, files, and ideas?

 What tools or strategies does the candidate use to stay organized and productive?
 Agencies are fast-paced, and oftentimes, people are working on multiple different client projects at any one time.
 You need someone who values "organized chaos" and can manage his own tasks and projects without handholding.

-7) What questions do you ask before you begin any design project?
-What information is most important?
+7) What kind of questions do you ask before beginning any design project?
+Which peice of information is of utmost value?

 This should reveal how the designer thinks about designing for clients, what's important to brands, and what information he thinks is essential to creating results-driven design work.

-8) Tell me about a time when you had to balance multiple competing priorities?
+8) Tell us about a time when you had to balance multiple competing priorities?